yanyongyu/githubkit/docs/usage/getting-started/configuration.md

 github = GitHub(cache_strategy=MemCacheStrategy())
 ```

+!!! warning

+    `MemCacheStrategy` keeps cache data in process memory.
+In long-running processes, call `cleanup()` (sync) or `await acleanup()` (async) when the cache is no longer needed to release memory and close internal storage resources.

 **`RedisCacheStrategy`** — Redis cache (sync only)

 Stores tokens and HTTP responses in Redis.
 Requires the `redis` package.